hiibolt/clc-jpd-releases/README.md

 **Please not that this program will trigger Windows Defender's Smartscreen due to being an unsigned application!**

 ## Changelog
+### v1.3.1
+- [feature] Safeguards to prevent swapping to secondary on shield operators
+- [feature] Improved error handling for unknown weapons
+- [bugfix] Multiple game copies showing for a non-valid key state
 ### v1.3.0
 - [feature] Ability to swap weapons using scroll wheel
 ### v1.2.0